arthurbabey/ensemblefs/README.md

-# ensemblefs
+# MOOSE-FS

 [![tests](https://github.com/arthurbabey/ensemblefs/actions/workflows/tests.yml/badge.svg)](https://github.com/arthurbabey/ensemblefs/actions/workflows/tests.yml)
 [Documentation](https://arthurbabey.github.io/ensemblefs/)

 ## Overview

-**ensemblefs** is a feature selection library that leverages an ensemble-based approach to optimize both predictive performance and stability.
+MOOSE-FS is a feature selection library that leverages an ensemble-based approach to optimize both predictive performance and stability.
 By combining multiple feature selection methods, merging strategies, and evaluation metrics, it provides a highly flexible and tunable pipeline for both classification and regression tasks.
 The package automates feature selection across multiple iterations and uses Pareto optimization to identify the best feature subsets.

 Users can define their feature selection process by:
 - Selecting feature selection methods from predefined options or implementing custom ones.